-Because directions that capture the majority of the data variance are also the most effective for separating classes, the dominant singular vector of \(\Sigma\) naturally becomes the most informative feature for solving the predictive task.
-This explains why, in the multi-step setting, deep networks consistently converge toward this leading direction, yielding ordered, low-dimensional representations of the environment.
-In contrast, in the single-step setting, the variance is more spread between directions and thus no single direction separates the data well.
+Because directions that explain most of the variance are also the most useful for class separation, the dominant singular vector of $\Sigma$ naturally becomes the most informative feature for solving the predictive task.
+This explains why, in the large-horizon regime, deep networks with low-rank bias consistently converge to this leading direction, yielding ordered and low-dimensional representations of the environment.
+In the short-horizon regime, by contrast, the variance is spread more evenly across directions, and no single direction is sufficiently informative to dominate the solution.

-Finally, we can put all the puzzle pieces together and ask whether we gained any intuition for a more general setting.
-For example, consider a predictive task with two distinct environments, each equipped with its own encoding of actions and states.
-In this case, the singular vectors of the OLS estimator associated with the two environments are orthogonal.
-However, because deep networks exhibit a low-rank bias, we expect training to favor solutions that align the two representations in a way that minimizes the number of active singular values.
+We can now ask whether this mechanism provides intuition beyond the one-dimensional linear setting.
+Consider, for example, a predictive task with two distinct environments, each with its own encoding of states and actions.
+In that case, the singular vectors of the OLS estimator associated with the two environments are orthogonal.
+Because deep networks exhibit a low-rank bias, training should favor solutions that align the two representations in a way that minimizes the number of active singular values.
 Figure~\ref{fig_two_corridors} illustrates this phenomenon.
-In both tasks, the network embeds the environments within a shared representation space, but under the multi-step objective the resulting structure captures the underlying geometry and introduces a symmetry between analogous representation objects.
-These results generalize beyond the one-dimensional case, holding also for higher-dimensional latent states, as illustrated in the two-dimensional setting of Figure~\ref{fig_2d}.
+In both settings, the network embeds the two environments in a shared representation space, but under the large-horizon objective the resulting geometry captures the underlying structure and introduces a symmetry between analogous representation objects.
+This picture extends beyond one-dimensional latent variables, as illustrated by the two-dimensional example in Figure~\ref{fig_2d}.